Halloween and Other Seasons by Al Sarrantonio

 - 14 short stories by such authors as Jack Ketchum, Edward Lee, Bentley Little, Graham Masterton

-- Published November 1994 (paperback edition)
+- Published November 1994 (Pocket Books paperback edition)

 - Finished reading it on December 14, 1996

 - Ahhh.
-Hot Blood again lives up to its name.
+HOT BLOOD again lives up to its name.
 Both in getting your blood hot and pumping and putting out quality horror with a sexual slant.
 I was quite pleased by the stories and also quite scared.
 This is after all the point of the book, so it accomplished its goal.
 The stories were well picked and they went together very nicely.
 If you are a fan of erotic horror, do not miss this collection.
 Some of my favorites are below.

 "Mr. Torso" by Edward Lee - A detective gets to the source of some missing limbs